gitlabhq/gitlabhq/doc/administration/container_registry.md

 ## Disable Container Registry for new projects site-wide

-The Registry is enabled by default on all new projects.
-To disable this function and let the owners of a project to enable Registry by themselves, follow the steps below.
+If the Container Registry is enabled, then it will be available on all new projects.
+To disable this function and let the owners of a project to enable the Container Registry by themselves, follow the steps below.

 ---